You’ve probably spent some time researching email marketing tools that would correlate with your business without costing you an arm and a leg.

 The Basic plan remains limited in features, but the price keeps going up.

-Note: GetResponse Basic plan is $15/mo for 1000 contacts with unlimited automation templates, unlimited landing pages, unlimited lead funnels, Facebook and Google Ads, email marketing, autoresponders, and chats.
+Note: GetResponse has a free plan, but the first paid tier is the Basic plan for $15/mo for 1000 contacts with unlimited automation templates, unlimited landing pages, unlimited lead funnels, Facebook and Google Ads, email marketing, autoresponders, and chats.

 Campaign Monitor is not a cost-effective platform.
 The Basic plan for 1000 contacts is $29/mo for an unlimited image gallery, marketing automation for your list, and email marketing.